Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Reals

-A real is a number with a decimal point.
+A real is a number with a decimal point (for the sake of this document).

 ```
 12.3